ruslanmv/ruslanmv.github.io/_posts/2020-09-27-Neural-Networks-in-Tensorflow.md

 - We create the main training mechanism.

-- Annd we implement the gradient descent with automatic differentiation.
+- And we implement the gradient descent with automatic differentiation.